yuvipanda/words/content/post/on-crypto.md

 it has brought in strongly to the 'crypto' or 'web3' hype, it just has a much bigger bar to clear to prove that it just isn't a speculative ponzi scheme.

-I can't wait for the huge amounts of money and the hype train to die out, so we can pick up the useful tech that comes out of this.
+I can't wait for the huge amounts of money, wasteful proof of work and the hype train to die out, so we can pick up the useful tech that comes out of this.